Skip to main content

 EMAIL BRANDING

-You can brand and personalise the email content that is sent to your users.
+You can brand and personalize the email content that is sent to your users.
 Read our guide on buyer email communications for more information.

-The invitation email will contain a verification code and a URL that redirects to your application.
-Once the user clicks this URL, they should be redirected to a page on your application where they can input the verification code that they received.
+The invitation email contains a verification code and a URL that redirects to your application.
+Once the user clicks this URL, they are redirected to a page on your application where they can input the verification code they received.

 info